jadecobra/python_tdd_exercises/source/how_to/create_person.rst

 ----

-That's it, from the tests above you can create a :doc:`function </functions/functions>` that
+From the tests above you can create a :doc:`function </functions/functions>` that

 * returns a :doc:`dictionary </data_structures/dictionaries>` as output
 * takes in keyword arguments as inputs
 * has default values for when a value is not given for a certain input
-* performs a calculation based on a given input to return an output based on an input
+* performs a calculation based on a given input

 You also encountered the following exceptions